Niranjan1115/Blog-Website/README.md

-Blog Website
-Overview
-The Blog Website is a modern, responsive web application that allows users to read, write, and manage blog posts.
-Built with React for the frontend and Node.js with Express.js for the backend, this application provides a seamless and user-friendly experience for bloggers and readers alike.
+The Blog Website is a modern and responsive application designed for users to create, manage, and explore blog posts.
+Built with React on the frontend and Node.js with Express.js on the backend, it features secure user authentication, a robust post management system, and a dynamic comment section.
+The site supports category-based filtering, keyword search, and pagination to enhance user experience.
+The application is styled with Bootstrap/Tailwind CSS and is fully responsive to ensure seamless operation across devices.
+It uses MongoDB for data storage and is deployed on [Heroku/Vercel] for easy access.

-Features
-User Authentication: Secure login and registration system using JSON Web Tokens (JWT).
-Post Management: Create, edit, delete, and view blog posts with rich text formatting.
-Category Filtering: Categorize posts and filter them based on user preferences.
-Comment System: Users can comment on posts and view comments from other readers.
-Responsive Design: Fully responsive design to ensure a smooth experience on all devices.
-Search Functionality: Search for posts based on keywords and categories.
-Pagination: Navigate through multiple pages of posts efficiently.

-Technologies Used
-Frontend: React, React Router, Axios, Bootstrap/Tailwind CSS
-Backend: Node.js, Express.js, MongoDB, JWT for authentication
-Database: MongoDB (for storing user data, posts, and comments)
-Deployment: Deployed on Heroku or Vercel (or specify the deployment platform used)